Florida prosecutors knew Epstein raped teenage girls 2 years before cutting deal, transcript shows

 Epstein in 2018 was charged with federal sex trafficking crimes in New York — where he also had a mansion that was a scene of abuse — after the Miami Herald published a series of articles that renewed public attention on the case, including interviews with some victims who had been pursuing civil lawsuits against him.
 Epstein was 66 when he killed himself in a New York City jail cell in August 2019, federal officials say.

-Delgado in his order called Epstein “the most infamous pedophile in American history.”
+Delgado in his order wrote that the transcripts show why Epstein was “the most infamous pedophile in American history.”

 “For almost 20 years, the story of how Jeffrey Epstein victimized some of Palm Beach County’s most vulnerable has been the subject of much anger and has at times diminished the public’s perception of the criminal justice system,” Delgado wrote.